crowdagger/crowbook/guide/proofreading.md

 > Note: running a grammar check on a long book (like a novel) can take
 > up to a few minutes.

-## With Grammalecte
+### With Grammalecte

-[Grammalecte](http://grammalecte.net/) is a grammar checker specialized for french language.
+[Grammalecte](http://grammalecte.net/) is a grammar checker specialized for the french language.
 If the language of your book is french, you can use it in a similar fashion to languagetool:

 ```yaml